Call Today to Get Started With Your Visa!

 • A notice of decision, Form I-797, Notice of Action.

-The P2S visa applicant must complete Online Nonimmigrant Visa Application, Form DS-160 and pay the fee.
+this visa applicant must complete the Online Nonimmigrant Visa Application, Form DS-160, and pay the fee.
 This involves uploading a photo of the applicant that conforms to the U.S. Department of State photograph requirements.
-Once Form DS-160 is submitted, the P2S applicant must download and print the confirmation page showing Form DS-160 was completed and the filing fee paid.
+Once Form DS-160 is submitted, the P-2S applicant must download and print the confirmation page showing Form DS-160 was completed and the filing fee paid.
 The confirmation page will need to be brought to the visa interview at a U.S. Consulate or Embassy.

-After submitting the form DS-160, the P2S visa applicant will receive form I-797 and may be required to attend an interview at a U.S. embassy or consulate where an official will evaluate an applicant’s application and ask questions pertaining to the applicant’s qualifications for the P2S visa.
+After submitting the form DS-160, this visa applicant will receive form I-797 and may be required to attend an interview at a U.S. embassy or consulate where an official will evaluate an applicant’s application and ask questions pertaining to the applicant’s qualifications for this visa.

-At the interview, the P2S visa applicant must bring the following documentation:
+At the interview, this visa applicant must bring the following documentation:

 • Receipt notice Form I-797, confirming petition Form I-129 was received;